-The FBT is a colorimetric (color change) test based on the reaction of antibodies to the presence of equine blood components hemoglobin and albumin.
+The SUCCEED FBT is a color change test based on the reaction of antibodies to the presence of equine blood components hemoglobin and albumin.
 Color lines appear on the FBT strips when albumin or hemoglobin are present at levels that fall within a range carefully calibrated to reflect true pathological conditions.

 Albumin as an Indicator of Hindgut Injury in Horses

 Albumin is a protein that is free-floating in blood plasma.
 While it is present any time there is a bleeding injury, it may also be released through smaller injuries that only seep plasma.

 Additionally, albumin is digested by bile and proteolytic enzymes in the small intestine.
 As a result, albumin present in a horse’s feces would primarily originate from the hindgut.

 Thus, fecal albumin is a good indicator of hindgut ulcers.